I made $100M+ betting on NBA games, now I own a pro soccer team

 Haralabos Voulgaris

-a rush no the rush is like I'm not a rush guy it's I think it's the intellectual challenge also I've realized as I've gotten older that I take pride in putting myself in really really stressful situations and seeing how well I perform like that's like my probably a weakness of mine is I'll put myself in these really stressful situations without knowing it but I'll do that
+A rush?
+No. The rush is—I'm not a rush guy.
+I think it's the *intellectual challenge*.
+Also, I've realized as I've gotten older that I take pride in putting myself in really, really stressful situations and seeing how well I perform.
+That's probably a weakness of mine: I'll put myself in these really stressful situations without knowing it, but I'll do that.

 Shaan Puri